Federal Couragia MT Tire Review

 These tires do really well on dirt roads.
 We’ve had no problems yet.
 We usually air down on long trips through the forest for a smooth ride and they handle it very well.

-I really like how well the tires evacuate mud and dirt from the treads.
+I really like how well the tires evacuate mud and dirt from the treads providing great grip.

 Surprisingly, the little Subaru is able to do really well in rocky areas on these tires; especially with a lower psi.
 We’ve been on some pretty rough trails and have yet to puncture a tire on sharp rocks or debris.
 The sidewall pattern is also very aggressive.
 This gives extra grip and protection against punctures and helps hold the car steady in slick situations.